Author: David Wilkening

 A P.S. for parents who do opt for the Mohonk Mountain Resort and fear television deprivation might be traumatic: There are several 27-inch TV's tucked away in various parlors.
 During my visit, they seemed to be turned on all day long but had few viewers.
 The upside is that TV-watchers can pick their own programs- which, of course, fits in well with Mohonk's philosophy of choice.

 It's not inexpensive to stay at the resort but it can almost be considered an "all-inclusive" vacation.
-Double occupancy rates range anywhere from $400-$800 for a traditional or tower room, and three meals a day and afternoon tea are included, as well as most activities and the children's programs.
+Double occupancy rates include three meals a day and afternoon tea are included, as well as most activities and the children's programs.
 With 32 different room styles, finding the perfect room for you is as simple as deciding what amenities you need, and how much you're willing to spend.
-Fortunately, there are several times a year when children can stay for free, usually in December, February and April, during the summer school holidays.
+Fortunately, there are several times a year when children can stay for free, usually in during the summer and school holidays.

 For families who want to visit the area and find the Mohonk too pricey, access to the resort is available for daily fees.
 Less expensive digs are also available, such as the activity-packed Yogi Bear Jellystone Park Camp-Resort in Gardiner (845/255-5193, 800/558-2954) less than a half-hour from New Paltz.
 The heavily-wooded park has tent sites, cabins and RV rentals with clean restrooms and showers.
-Rates start as low as $55/N for a tent rental or RV site and around $100 gets you a one-room or two-room cabin.
 The campground will even rent you your own RV -- now that's an option for the adventurous!